 The Transformer-based classifier, on the other hand, passes $\textbf{z}$ into the self-attention layer, resulting in complete aggregation of $\textbf{z}$ (i.e., permutation invariant).

-As a result, we choose the Transformer-based classifier instead of the MLP classifier.
-Fig.~\ref{fig:clsf} also shows that the CNN-based encoder using Transformer as a classifier has a higher AUROC than MLP, proving that prediction on permutation invariant features is a better choice.
+As a result, we choose the Transformer-based classifier instead of the MLP classifier. \figureref{fig:clsf} also shows that the CNN-based encoder using Transformer as a classifier has a higher AUROC than MLP, proving that prediction with permutation invariant backbone is a better choice.